gracelang/language/languageSpec/spec.md

     def cp = x(10) y(20)

     Point.matches(cp)              // true
     Point.matches(42)              // false

-## Matching Blocks
+## Blocks as Patterns

-Blocks with a single parameter are called _matching blocks_.
-Matching blocks also conform to type Pattern, and respond to the request `matches(_)` as well as `apply(_)`.
+Blocks are also patterns, that is, they respond to the request `matches(_)` as well as `apply(_)`.
 When `apply(_)` would raise a type error because the block's argument would not conform to its parameter type, `matches(_)` returns `false`.

+The parameter declarations of a block take the form `Identifier PatternOption`, rather than `Identifier TypeOption`.
+This means that the annotaton after the `:` can be any `Expression` that evaluates to a Pattern, and is not restricted to being a `TypeExpression`.

-If the parameter declaration of a matching block takes the form `_:pattern`, then the `_:` can be omitted, provided that `pattern` is is parenthesized, or is a string constructor, a boolean literal, or a numeral.
+If the `Identifier` in the `BlockParameter` is `_`, and the `PatternOption` is not empty, then the underscore and the following colon can be omitted, provided that the pattern is not an identifier, that is, if it is parenthesized, or is a string constructor, a boolean literal, or a numeral.
 This rule (the *delimited argument rule*) means that the pattern can be distinguished from the declaration of a parameter to the block.